- Home

 Day Two

 If your trip falls on a Saturday, make a visit to the Temple Bar Food Market for their regular rotation of stalls selling pastries, artisan cheese, smoothies and Indian food in Meeting House Square.
-Afterwards, walk towards Drury Street, which is awash with outdoor dining options – you can get an iced coffee in Kaph or an ice cream from Three Twenty topped with scorched marshmallow.
+Afterwards, walk towards Drury Street, which is awash with outdoor dining options – you can get an iced coffee in Kaph or a handcrafted ice cream from Spilt Milk.
 But save some space for dinner – the cult favourite steakhouse Hawksmoor opened a Dublin location in the historic National Bank building on College Green.

 Day Three